MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Always render more and better service than is expected of you, no matter what your task may be.
+> Meditate.
+It won't be fun but it will surface what you need to deal with.
-> -- Og Mandino
+> -- Naval Ravikant